Option Pricing with Time-Varying Volatility Risk Aversion: Observation-Driven Model for Variance Risk Aversion

 \section{Observation-Driven Model for Variance Risk Aversion}

-In this section, we develop an observation-driven model for $\eta_{t}$, which makes it possible to implement the results of the previous section.
-In practice, we need to infer the current value of $\eta_{t}$ and estimate the dynamic model for $\eta_{t}$.
-To this end, we adopt an intuitive observation-driven model for $\eta_{t}$, inspired by the score-driven framework by \citet{CrealKoopmanLucasGAS_JAE}.
-We use the first-order conditions for minimizing derivative pricing errors to define innovations to $\eta_{t}$, such that $\eta$ is adjusted to reduce pricing errors (on average).\footnote{Alternatively, one could adopt state space approach.
+In this section, we develop an observation-driven model for $\eta_{t}$, which facilitates an implementation of the results from the previous section.
+In practice, this requires inferring the current value of $\eta_{t}$ and estimate its dynamic model.
+To this end, we adopt an intuitive observation-driven model for $\eta_{t}$, inspired by the score-driven framework of \citet{CrealKoopmanLucas:2013}.
+We use the first-order conditions for minimizing pricing errors to define innovations to $\eta_{t}$, ensuring that $\eta_{t}$ is adjusted to reduce pricing errors on average.\footnote{Alternatively, one could adopt state space approach.
 This is computationally more complicated without necessarily providing any benefit.
-Even when the true model is a state space model, observation-driven models are rarely found to be inferior, see \citet{KoopmanLucasScharth:2016}.} The first-order condition of the log-likelihood function is presented in the empirical section.
-At this point, it suffices to express the log-likelihood function in its generic form, $\sum_{t=1}^{T}\ell(R_{t},X_{t}|\mathcal{F}_{t-1})$, where $T$ is the sample size, and observe that it relies on information from both $\mathbb{P}$ and $\mathbb{Q}$.
-We factorize $\ell(R_{t},X_{t}|\mathcal{F}_{t-1})=\ell(R_{t}|\mathcal{F}_{t-1})+\ell(X_{t}|R_{t},\mathcal{F}_{t-1})$, where the latter can be expressed as $\ell_{t}(X_{t}|\mathcal{G}_{t})$.
+Even when the true model is a state space model, the score-driven models are typically found to be competitive, see \citet{KoopmanLucasScharth:2016}.} The first-order condition of the log-likelihood function is presented in the empirical section.
+For now, it suffices to express the log-likelihood function in its generic form, $\sum_{t=1}^{T}\ell(R_{t},X_{t}|\mathcal{F}_{t-1})$, where $T$ is the sample size, and we should emphasize that it relies on information from both $\mathbb{P}$ and $\mathbb{Q}$.
+We factorize $\ell(R_{t},X_{t}|\mathcal{F}_{t-1})=\ell(R_{t}|\mathcal{F}_{t-1})+\ell(X_{t}|R_{t},\mathcal{F}_{t-1})$, where the latter can be expressed as $\ell(X_{t}|\mathcal{G}_{t})$.
 This likelihood term measures how well the observed derivative prices are explained by the statistical model for returns and the pricing kernel.

-A score-driven model updates a parameter in the direction dictated by its first-order conditions of the log-likelihood function, which is known as the score.\footnote{The score-driven approach is locally optimal in the Kullback-Leibler sense, see \citet{BlasquesKoopmanLucas2015}.} The relevant score is $\partial\ell(X_{t}|\mathcal{G}_{t})/\partial\eta_{t}$, because $\ell(R_{t}|\mathcal{F}_{t-1})$ does not depend on $\eta$.
-The required structure for $\varepsilon_{t}$, as specified in Assumption \ref{assu:AR1}, motivates the choice
+A score-driven model updates a parameter in the direction dictated by the first-order conditions of the log-likelihood function, known as the score.\footnote{The score-driven approach is locally optimal in the Kullback-Leibler sense, see \citet{BlasquesKoopmanLucas2015}.} In our model, the relevant score is $\partial\ell(X_{t}|\mathcal{G}_{t})/\partial\log\eta_{t}$, because $\ell(R_{t}|\mathcal{F}_{t-1})$ does not depend on $\eta_{t}$.
+The required structure for $\varepsilon_{t}$, as specified in Assumption \ref{assu:ARMA}, motivates the choice